hiroshi/EnableMemoryDump/Readme.md

 ### 1. Download this tool
 [![https://gyazo.com/033a123239e1a95a594b7f679d9154df](https://i.gyazo.com/033a123239e1a95a594b7f679d9154df.png)](https://gyazo.com/033a123239e1a95a594b7f679d9154df)

-You can download from this button of the page.
+You can download the tool from this button of the page.

 ### 2. Extract
-Right click the downloaded zip file and extract them.
+Right click the downloaded zip file and extract contents of it.

 ### 3. Enable Local Memory Dump
 [![https://gyazo.com/35f743c22614de19510f29ab85cdb66e](https://i.gyazo.com/35f743c22614de19510f29ab85cdb66e.png)](https://gyazo.com/35f743c22614de19510f29ab85cdb66e)